UNIVERSITY OF CALIFORNIA, SAN FRANCISCO CONSENT TO PARTICIPATE IN A RESEARCH STUDY

 What are my rights if I take part in this study?

 Taking part in this study is your choice.
 You may choose either to take part or not to take part in the study.
 If you decide to take part in this study, you may leave the study at any time.
 No matter what decision you make, there will be no penalty to you in any way.
-You will not lose any of your regular benefits, and you can still get your care from our institution the way you usually do.

 Who can answer my questions about the study?